 In the fourth stage, proteinuria worsens and exceeds 300 mg per 24 hours.
 Stage V diabetic kidney disease is characterized by rising creatinine.

 Patients may notice swelling of the legs and around the eyes in the third stage and onwards.
 Passing frothy urine may be noticed by the patient as well.

 How does diabetes cause kidney disease?

 Kidneys perform the vital function of filtration.
-During the process excess amount of any substance present in the blood is excreted out in urine, with continuous high blood sugar level in uncontrolled diabetes, the filtration ability of the kidneys gradually falls, this causes defective membrane permeability.
+During the process excess amount of any substance present in the blood is excreted out in urine, with continuous high blood sugar levels in uncontrolled diabetes, the filtration ability of the kidneys gradually falls, and this causes defective membrane permeability.

 As a result, the membrane becomes permeable to proteins (which must remain in the blood) and they are excreted out.
 In the initial stages, the blood protein albumin is found in small quantities in urine.
 This condition is known as “Microalbuminuria”.